CourtneyGosselin/InteractiveConversationalAgent/README.md

 * Graph showing different features developed on seperate branh w commits amde to repo
 * Include sample output of dialogue 30 turns showing the new features
 * Document a list of limitation fo the program showing two short version of what it cannot handle
-* 5+ Features that can be extracted from the code or design that can be shared with others as an API
+* Features that can be extracted from the code or design that can be shared with others as an API
+  * GUI
+  * AIML
+  * WordNet
+  * POS Tagging
+  * Named Entity Recognition

 ## Built With